drbrain/indigo-powerview/README.md

 ## Features

-Automatically shade discovery for easy first-time setup.
+Automatic shade discovery for easy first-time setup.
 This also makes it easy to create new shades, or if the shade gets disconnected from the hub for some reason.
 You can run the discovery process again then transfer the PowerView Hub ID in Indigo from the new shade device to the old shade device so all your